 To request a cash advance, an authorized signer must submit an Advance Request form (requestor cannot be the person receiving the advance.)

 Advance Reconciliation Form:

 In the case that a receipt is lost, an individual may complete a Lost Receipt Affidavit.
-This form is available in the AABC and must be signed by SLI.
+This form is available on the ELA website or in the AABC and must be signed by an ELA department head.
 Once signed, this form can be submitted to AABC along with any other forms and supporting documentation.
 The use of this form in lieu of receipts should be rare.

 The authorized signer will assign an expense code to each purchase.
 Expense account code identifies the type of transactions made from your organization’s fund.
 They are used extensively on the University’s monthly financial statements, which are available for every fund.
 These reports reflect your group’s expenses as well as revenue on a monthly basis.

 AABC has the discretion to update account codes as needed to align with proper coding for expenditure.
 The RSO will be notified when the account code is updated from a non‐taxable to taxable account code.
 AABC may notify the RSO in other instances as needed for the RSO’s reference.